 You have no guarantee that somebody is going to connect in, with massive pipes, deep trenching, property and road description.
 With pressure sewer that all goes away.
 We delivered it for about $250 million just by the change of technology and deferred major capital investment.

-Also, the benefits from the ability to monitor each house in real time is pretty insignificant.
+Also, the benefits from the ability to monitor each house in real time are pretty insignificant.
 The SIM costs are about a couple of dollars a month per device but we get much more value back in the return on investment through the data and control we get.

 With the case of the IoT network and the million devices, we will absolutely be giving a robust business case that will have to stand up to scrutiny by government and others.
 It will be challenged and pulled apart, so for every aspect of this network, the feasibility of it will be really rigorous.